ViewComponent/view_component/docs/guide/previews.md

 end
 ```

-To set a custom layout for previews and the previews index page, set: `default_preview_layout`:
+To set a custom layout for all previews and the previews index page, set: `default_preview_layout`:

 ```ruby
 # config/application.rb
 # Set the default layout to app/views/layouts/component_preview.html.erb
 config.view_component.default_preview_layout = "component_preview"
 ```

+## Preview paths

 Preview classes live in `test/components/previews`, which can be configured using the `preview_paths` option: